iobio/example-bamViewer/step1/README.md

 ```

 ### Add Buttons
-Add input buttons for user to select a region and data (either via a file or an URL)
+Add input buttons for user to select a region and data (either via a file or a URL).

 ``` html
   <div class='container text-center'>